Skip to content

 What’s the best area to stay for quick water access?

-On-water estates (dams or river pools) let you fish dawn/dusk with a short walk.
-In-town stays are great if you prefer restaurant access and guided day trips.
+On-water estates let you fish dawn/dusk with a short walk.
+In-town stays are great if you prefer restaurants and guided day trips.

 Do I need a 4×4 to reach venues?